ekspla/Pitot_GPS_Sensor_Logger/README.md

 - SD Card (optional, SPI):
-Used for logging data, FAT format
+Used for logging data, FAT format.

 `sdcard.py`, micropython-lib [8](https://github.com/micropython/micropython-lib)

 - Environmental sensor, BMP280, (optional, I2C):
 Used for calibration, as well as for calculating altitudes.
+Note that this sensor should be protected against direct sunlight and air.
+A tiny piece of black open-cell foam (sponge) may suffice.

 A modified version of Adafruit [9](https://github.com/adafruit) driver.